mikrono/tModLoaderWiki_kr_ko/Time-and-Timers.md

 ## Intended Use
 * [NPC Spawning](https://github.com/tModLoader/tModLoader/wiki/Basic-NPC-Spawning)
-* World Update events, such as the [Volcano event in ExampleWorld](https://github.com/tModLoader/tModLoader/blob/master/ExampleMod/ExampleWorld.cs#L405)
+* World Update events, such as the TODO: [Volcano event in ExampleWorld](https://github.com/tModLoader/tModLoader/blob/master/ExampleMod/ExampleWorld.cs#L405)

 # Wall Time
 When you are a beginner modder, you may find yourself googling "c# timer" in an attempt to code up something for your mod.
 If you did, you found examples of using `System.Timers`.
 Those concepts do not apply to video games or tModLoader modding at all, as they are examples of Wall Time.
 You'll need to consult [World Time](#world-time) and [Game Time](#game-time) above to determine the correct approach.
 Again, any usage of `System.Timers` is almost certainly the wrong approach.
 It'll be buggy and incorrect when the user pauses the game or uses an enchanted sundial.